mithril-security/aigovtool/client/README.md

 All parties: the custodian, AI borrower and end user can use our poetry environment to install the required BlindAI client.

-To do this, you can run the following from the root of the BlindAI_drm_fli repo:
+To do this, you can run the following from the root of the AIGovTool repo:

 ```bash
 $ cd client/ && poetry shell